DOJ Superseding Indictment Says SPLC Secretly Paid KKK And Other Extremist Informants

 📌 Key Facts

-- The indictment alleges [SPLC] (https://www.foxnews.com/politics/doj-expands-indictment-splc-alleging-4m-secretly-funneled-kkk-extremist-groups) 'field sources' actively promoted racist groups at the same time the organization publicly denounced those groups on its website.
+- Prosecutors say SPLC field sources actively promoted racist groups even as the SPLC publicly denounced those organizations on its website.

-- Prosecutors allege SPLC employees opened bank accounts tied to fictitious entities to conceal routing of donor money to confidential sources and instructed some informants to claim they worked for a supposed company called Rare Books to explain their income.
+- Prosecutors allege SPLC employees opened bank accounts tied to fictitious entities to conceal routing of donor money and instructed some informants to claim they worked for a supposed company called Rare Books to explain their income.

-- The Ku Klux Klan is specifically named in the indictment, which says donor funds reimbursed KKK‑related expenses such as wood and fuel for cross burnings and alleges at least one informant used SPLC‑funded payments to recruit new Klan members.
+- The superseding indictment alleges donor funds reimbursed KKK‑related expenses such as wood and fuel for cross burnings and that at least one informant used SPLC‑funded payments to recruit new Ku Klux Klan members.

-- The article says the alleged underlying conduct spans 2014 through 2023 and that the SPLC informant network dates back to the 1980s.
+- The underlying conduct described in the indictment spans 2014 through 2023, while the informant network reportedly dates back to the 1980s.

 Follow how coverage of this story developed over time